arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 1. (Line 1) We start by creating an array of {`key: /path, value: path content}` using `to_entries` on `.paths`.
 Then we filter this array to get rid of possible x-tensions checking the key value does not start by "x-" using `map`, `select`, `test` and `not` as already seen in a previous example.

-1. (Line 10) Then we create an array of {path, method, summary, deprecated} objects.
+1. (Line 11) Then we create an array of {path, method, summary, deprecated} objects.
 To get rid of possible extensions we reuse the `IN` filter seen previously.
-The interesting thing in this step is how we define (line 13) and use (line 33) the `$path` variable.
+The interesting thing in this step is how we define (line 15) and use (line 35) the `$path` variable.
 Such variable definition is very useful to keep some values for later use without impacting the data flow.
 Indeed the data coming out of `.key as $ path` is the exactly the same as the one that came in.
-See also on line 37 and 46 of `if then else` can be used.

-1. (Line 56) And to finish, we output tab separated raw text (adding deprecated mention when necessary).
+1. (Line 42) And to finish, we output tab separated raw text (adding deprecated mention when necessary).
+See line 48 how an `if then else` can be used.

 {% codefile title:"$filename" file:list-operations.jq %}